richard-porter/ai-collaboration-field-guide/sovereign-thinking-tools/ sovereign-thinking-tools.md

 **When two parties inside the organization have competing interests and no resolution process.**

-Translates collective bargaining and stakeholder negotiation methodology into structured conflict resolution for board disputes, founder-board tensions, volunteer conflicts, and partner organization disagreements.
-The goal is agreement, not victory.

 **Protocol:**

 - **Define:** State the dispute in one sentence.
 Both parties must agree this is what they’re resolving.
 - **Interests:** Each party states what they need (interests), not what they want (positions).
-Interests are non-negotiable; positions are.
 - **Options:** Generate at least three possible resolutions.
 Neither party evaluates during generation.
 - **Standards:** Apply objective criteria: bylaws, policy, mission alignment, legal requirements, precedent.
 - **Agreement:** Select the option that best serves the mission while honoring both parties’ interests.
 Document it.
 - **Review:** Set a 30/60/90-day check.
 Is the agreement holding?
 If not, reopen at Define, not at positions.

 **Stop if:** One party is negotiating in bad faith or has already decided the outcome.
-The tool requires genuine willingness to resolve.
 If that’s absent, escalate to the board or seek mediation.

 *Enterprise origin: Collective bargaining administration for 250 union employees (St. Bernard Hospital).
 Grievance hearings and co-employment dispute resolution (Navient).
 Stakeholder conflict management in matrix organizations (Rolls-Royce).*